Frequently Asked Questions

 We encourage you to keep luggage to a minimum for an overnight stay.

 As a starting point you’ll want to bring the same items as above for a day trip, plus a towel and your bathroom necessities.

 We provide all bedding & have lots of extra blankets available if the night is chilly.

 We’d recommend a warm fleecy jacket or top for kiwi spotting - it’s important to be as quiet as possible as “noisy” clothing (eg. nylon jacket or pants, jandals or flip flops) can disturb the kiwi.

 Where do I check in?

-Please report to our check-in desk, located in the 180 Degrees Cafe, The Pier Complex, 12/18 Marine Parade, Paraparaumu Beach at least 30 minutes before your scheduled sailing time.
+Please report to our check-in desk, located our office/shop, 29 Marine Parade, Paraparaumu Beach at least 30 minutes before your scheduled sailing time.